What is a TENS machine?

 Can you clean TENS unit pads?

 Yes, you can easily clean the pads with a damp wash cloth.
-Try not to get the pads too wet as this could damage the machine, also try not to use tissue paper as this will leave debris on the pads.
+Try not to get the pads too wet as this could damage the machine.
+Don't use tissue paper though as this will leave bits on the pads.